-Microscopy bay consisting of high resolution SEM with e-beam writing capabilities, as well as optical profiler and filmetrics thin film thickness and optical propertis measurements.
+Microscopy bay consisting of high resolution SEM with e-beam writing capabilities, as well as optical profiler and filmetrics thin film thickness and optical properties measurements.

-Furnace bay with 4 LPCVD tubes for silicon oxide, silicon nitride, silicon carbide, and thermal anneal capabilities.
+Furnace bay with 4 LPCVD tubes for silicon oxide (thermal, HTO and LTO), silicon nitride, silicon carbide, and thermal anneal capabilities.

 Lithographic capabilities include writing of nano-scale features down to less than 50 nanometers using a Nanobeam nB4 E-beam writing system which is located in the North West Corner building.

 Some inventory items are available to purchase from the clean room office for use in the lab.
 Prices are subjected to change by the actual cost of the inventory items.
 List can be found here.